The Tree (short story)

 "The Tree" is a macabre short story by American horror fiction writer H. P. Lovecraft.
-It was written in 1920, and published in October 1921 in The Tryout.
+It was written in 1920, and published in October 1921 in Tryout.
 Set in ancient Greece, the story concerns two sculptors who accept a commission with ironic consequences.

 Lovecraft wrote "The Tree" early in his career.
 He was dismissive of the story in a 1936 letter.
 Such stories, he said, "if typed on good stock make excellent shelf-paper, but little else."
 The assessment of Lovecraft authority S. T. Joshi was that although the story "may be a trifle obvious... it is an effective display of Lovecraft's skill in handling a historical setting."